OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [MetaHashtags](https://metahashtags.com/)
   Find all related Instagram posts via hashtags with analytics and metrics.
 Allows you to sort hashtags and export them to a list.
 They also offer a paid subscription that includes additional tools.
 - [Pixwox](https://www.pixwox.com/)
-  Instagram profile, post, story viewer and downloader, easily view and download Instagram photo and videos online.
+  View Instagram profiles, posts, stories, and reels.
+Easily view and download Instagram photos and videos online.
 - [Dumpor](https://dumpor.com/)
   View profiles, reels, stories, followers, following and tagged posts anonymously.
 Allows you to download posts.
 - [Instadp](https://www.instadp.com/)